mikahado/the-remind-notation/_notes/The Remind Notation.md

 - Serves as a reference for musicians who have already learned a song.
 - Facilitates consistent and accurate performances.

-## What is TNR not
+## What TRN is not

 TRM encourages musicians to bring more of their self and their memory to the piece.
 To accomplish this, TRN excludes some common notations.

-1. No dynamics/articulation (how hard or soft to play)
+- No dynamics/articulation (how hard or soft to play)
-2. No tempo/metre/bars
+- No tempo/metre/bars
-3. No technique (ie, which fingers to use, whether to strum or fingerpick, etc. )
+- No technique (ie, which fingers to use, whether to strum or fingerpick, etc. )
-4. No repetition count (of how mamy times a section is repeated)
+- No repetition count (of how mamy times a section is repeated)
-5. No tablature
+- No tablature

 ## Background